Hz-Lin/codam2019/netwhat/readme.md

 **IPv4**
 IPv4 uses 32-bit addresses, and they are usually expressed as 4 base-10 numbers (0-255) separated by periods.
 This address is broken into two components:

-- a network address: identifies a block of Ip addresses that are used by one physical network
+- a network address: identifies a block of IP addresses that are used by one physical network
 - a computer address: identifies one computer within that network

 The 4-byte IPv4 address and 6-byte Ethernet address are mathematically unrelated.

 **IPv6**
 IPv6 uses 128-bit addresses.
 They consist of 8 groups of 4-digit hexadecimal numbers separated by colons.
 (If one ot more groups of four digits is 0000, that group or those groups may be omitted, leaving two colons).
 IPv6 uses 2 types of network addresses:

 - link-local: to communicate on the local networks, it's nonroutable, and can only be used for local network connectivity.
 - global: utilizes a network address advertised by a router on the local network.

 Note:  System creates a link-local IPv6 network address using the network address along with a combination of the MAC address of the network interface.

 ## Netmask